calendar42/C42-simple-cache/README.md

 Where:

-**cachedObjectName**: Identifier of the cached object, if is already there it will be replaced.
+**cachedObjectName**: Identifier of the cached object, if it is already there it will be replaced.

 **cacheInvalidators**: List of keys can be used to invalidate the cached object.
 This example shows a cached object that can be invalidated with 2 different keys.

-`cacheInvalidators` can be shared between cached objects, and all them will be invalidated when the invalidator is used.
+`cacheInvalidators` can be shared between cached objects, and all of them will be invalidated when the invalidator is used.

 **cache**: The object to cache.
-Apparently a really expensive to compare object.
+Apparently a really expensive to compare.

 ### Getting the cached object